ABOUT HATHA YOGA

 What is hatha yoga?

 Hatha tradition posits that our body is a sacred temple.
-Hence, it is impossible to achieve any spiritual liberation if your body is not strong and healthy enough.
+It is impossible to achieve any spiritual liberation if your body is not strong and healthy enough.
 However, it is important to understand that hatha yoga is not solely, and even not primarily about physical exercise.
 As with any other branch of yoga, the purpose of hatha yoga is to help the practitioner let go of their ego and achieve the highest state of spiritual realization.
 Important vehicles of self-realization for a hatha yogi are breath control practices (pranayama) and meditation.

 To conclude

 What we invite you to remember is that it does not matter where you are on your yoga path: at the very beginning or conquering the highest peaks.
-What matters is simply showing up on your mat and taking the time to explore your body, mind and spirituality - in whatever combination you choose them to be.
+What matters is simply showing up on your mat and taking the time to explore your body, mind and spirituality – in whatever combination you choose them to be.
 Enjoy this incredible journey!
+Namaste.